 Each of the Directors of the Company is entitled to receive a director's fee from the Company.
-The director's fee paid to each of the Directors of the Company was HK\$246,000 for the Year.
-A non-executive Director will also receive additional fees for duties assigned to and services provided by him as Chairmen and/or members of various board committees of the Company and its subsidiaries.
-The fees paid to the non-executive Directors for serving as the Chairmen and/or members of various board committees of the Year are as follows:
+The director's fee was adjusted from HK\$246,000 per annum to HK\$258,000 per annum with effect from 1 April 2022.
+The director's fee paid to each of the Directors of the Company (on a 12-month basis) was HK\$255,000 for the Year.
+A non-executive Director will also receive additional fees for duties assigned to and services provided by him/her as Chairmen and/or members of various board committees of the Company and its subsidiaries.
+The fees paid to the non-executive Directors (on a 12-month basis) for serving as the Chairmen and/or members of various board committees of the Company and its subsidiaries.